baptiste0928/raidprotect/README.md

 the [`raidprotect/src/config.rs`](raidprotect/src/config.rs) file.

 ### Starting the bot
-You should be able to compile and launch the bot with `cargo run` (ensure the MongoDB database is running and exposed to `localhost:27017` - this can be changed in the configuration).
+You should be able to compile and launch the bot with `cargo run` (ensure that both MongoDB and KeyDB/Redis are running locally with the default port - the connection uri can be changed with environment variables).
 Feel free to ask in our Discord server if you run into any problem.

 Congratulations, you now have a working local instance of RaidProtect. 🎉